astropy/astropy/docs/install.rst

 - `xmllint <http://www.xmlsoft.org/>`_: To validate VOTABLE XML files.

-However, not that these only need to be installed if those particular features are needed.
+However, note that these only need to be installed if those particular features are needed.
 Astropy will import even if these dependencies are not installed.

 ..
 TODO: Link to the planned dependency checker/installer tool.